-Failure to comply with the terms of the signed repayment agreement-Included late, missed, or partial payments-- may result in termination of tenancy and/or legal action to recover the unpaid balance, consistent with Washing State law and applicable program rules.
+Failure to comply with the terms of the repayment agreement may result in termination of tenancy and/or legal action to recover the balance owed, as detailed in HB-2-3560, Chapter 6.

 Debts Owed

 All voucher holders leaving Housing Kitsap owing money shall be reported in the Enterprise Income Verification (EIV) system of HUD under DEBTS OWED.
 The account shall be turned over to the Credit Bureau when no payments have been received in a 30-day period.
 Any DEBT OWED to a Housing Authority that remains unpaid may prevent future participation in a rental assistance program administered by a Housing Authority.